rlin2k1/udp-web-server/README.md

 ## Problems We Ran Into
-This CS 118 Project 2 was an extension of the CS 118 Project 1 that we had earlier in the quarter in Winter of 2019 - creating Clients and Servers to connect to each other through Socket Connection.
+This project creates Clients and Servers to connect to each other through Socket Connection.
 We had a lot of issues in the beginning.
 For one, when we were first creating our own PACKET Class to use in Updating ACKS, SEQ Numbers, and Setting Flags.
 We had issues on the byte ordering when we sent from our Client and how our Server received it.
 We didn't know that we were supposed to use Little Endian for Host and Big Endian for Over the Network.
 We solved this issue by talking with TA Seungbae Kim and he taught us to use htons() and ntons() to convert back and forth.<br>

 Our biggest problem when doing this project was the math in calculated updated ACKS and SEQ Numbers when Overflow would occur.
 The problem got really bad when we sent a SEQ number and sent out more Packets up to the size of our Congestion Window Size.
 Our expected ACK number was not Overflowed, but one of our incoming ACKNOWLEDGEMENTS have overflowed and our math gets messed up.
 We fixed this error by examing all the variables using GDB and just writing our the scenario on paper and doing Packet Analysis on them.
 Eventually, we derived rules to account for Overlows past the Expected ACK number that we were supposed to get.<br>